 I decided to go into venture capital for 3 reasons:

-1) I want to leverage all the painful from my time as a founder to help the next generation of founders.
+1) I want to leverage all the pain from my time as a founder to help the next generation of founders.
 It's my way of giving back and having the most impact.

 2) An important guiding principle for all my career decisions has been to maximize learning and to constantly challenge myself.
 I felt like I'd learn a ton by entering venture.